The Mentoring Groups — New and Existing

 We might have Glen Smith’s group join, which is not yet confirmed.
 If so, it will be something like:

-This group is led by missiologist and director of PC’s French program, Glen Smith.
+This group is led by missiologist and director of PC’s Master of Theological Studies program, Glenn Smith.
 The group meets in Ottawa in person and focuses on church planting and making community connections and benefits from Smith’s decades of reflecting on urban missions.

 To register, please go here.